 As the copyright owner of the images, and to protect the appearance of my work, images may not be modified in any way without first obtaining my permission.
 This includes cropping, adding/removing logos, and any other editing.
 Please contact me if you need something like this.

-To avoid being rushed and to allow adequate time to build a comfortable rapport and rhythm with each other, longer shoots are better for producing the best images.
+To avoid being rushed and to allow adequate time to build a comfortable rapport with each other, longer shoots are better for producing the best images.
 I usually aim for 4 hours.
-For outdoor shoots, weather and light are the biggest determining factors.
-Shoots with more complex concepts and varied locations require more time.
+For outdoor shoots the weather, light, and travel time are the biggest determining factors.
+Shoots with more complex concepts and multiple locations require more time.

 For models with limited portfolios/references and with whom I've not yet worked, we'll have a pre-shoot planning meet.
 We review portfolios, shoot details, contact information, and the release, and satisfy ourselves that we're happy to work together before committing.
-Hissyfit-free photoshoots! :) The pre-shoot planning meet will be at a public location and you may bring someone.
+Hissyfit-free photoshoots! :) The pre-shoot planning meet will be at a public location and you may bring someone to meet me.

 Grrr.
 Okay, sometimes "life happens" beyond our control.
 The absolute most important thing is to let me know as soon as possible, and be honest about the reason.
 That gives us the most time to adjust the schedule, or re-schedule, and to find an alternate model if necessary.

 Tell me this as soon as possible while we are scheduling the shoot.
 If it comes up after we have already booked, let me know right away.
+There is really very little difference between this and a no-show.
 Depending on how much time we will lose, I may cancel the shoot.
 See previous question.

 Depending on the weather and the location, we may need to post-pone the shoot at short notice, switch to an indoor location if available, or reschedule.
 For "rain-or-shine" shoots, there is usually outdoor cover available to permit us to continue regardless of the weather.